 This lesson is all about harmonic structure.
 Orville uses the theory taught in the previous lesson to help you choose the correct notes when building a solo.Length: 23:03 Difficulty: 3.0 Members Only

-Orville Johnson is back to his Bluegrass Flatpicking series.
-In this lesson he discusses and teaches the tune "The Beaumont Rag."
-This tune is a great picking exercise as well as being fun to play.Length: 23:28 Difficulty: 2.0 Members Only
+Orville Johnson is back to his bluegrass flatpicking series.
+In this lesson, he discusses and teaches "The Beaumont Rag".
+This tune serves as a great picking exercise and is also a ton of fun to play!Length: 23:28 Difficulty: 2.0 Members Only